Your team members are constantly sending you Slack messages asking you to remind them of deadlines.

 1. Gantt Chart Examples for Project Management

+Gantt charts can be a helpful visual to include in project management plans.
 Like the previous example, this retro daily project Gantt chart example breaks down project activities day by day.

 It also breaks down who’s responsible for what project activity.